The Drew Barrymore Show: Ratings

-In its second week, The Drew Barrymore Show was down 14%, grabbing only 600,000 viewers.
+The Drew Barrymore Show did not sustain high ratings its first season.
+In its first season's second week, ratings for the program were down 14%, at 600,000 viewers.
 Hot Bench, the show that The Drew Barrymore Show replaced in many markets, was steady at 1.7 million.
-According to an October 15, 2020 report from OK Magazine, the show had already dropped 38% in ratings since it premiered.

-According to The Hollywood Reporter, the ratings grew by 19 percent in households and 13 percent among women 25-54 in Nielsen's metered markets between November 2020 and February 2021.
+According to an October 15, 2020, report from OK! magazine, the show had already dropped 38% in ratings since it premiered.
+According to The Hollywood Reporter, the ratings grew by 19 percent in households and 13 percent among women 25–54 in Nielsen's metered markets between November 2020 and February 2021.

-For the 2021–22 season, the program drew an average of 740,000 viewers.
+For the second, 2021–22 season, the program drew an average of 740,000 viewers.